top of page

 Also, sometimes we might need some additional coping skills alongside traditional IFS.
 Depending on where you are in your life, it might be important to build safety and stability before we can really get to know parts.
 It’s hard to reflect internally when there is an immediate threat like being evicted, not having enough to eat or being in an abusive relationship.

 Finally, IFS can be a radical shift of worldview.
 Western cultures tend to see people as unitary, meaning that we have a single personality that is consistent over time.
 We also tend to value external behaviour over our internal experience, and focus more on thoughts compared to emotions.
-Learning to recognise that as a cultural norm and not “the way things are” can take a bit of psychological flexibility.
+Learning to recognize that as a cultural norm and not “the way things are” can take a bit of psychological flexibility.

 So, is IFS Right for You?